-1 Introduction
+2.1 Introduction

-Since the beginning of public-key cryptography, with the seminal Diffie-Hellman paper [25], many suitable algorithmic problems for cryptography have been proposed and many cryptographic schemes have been designed, together with more or less heuristic proofs of their security relative to the intractability of the above problems.
-However, most of those schemes have thereafter been broken.
+Since the beginning of public-key cryptography, with the seminal Diffie-Hellman paper [25], many suitable algorithmic problems for cryptography have been proposed and many cryptographic schemes have been designed, together with more or less heuristic proofs of their security.
+However, as already explained, most of those schemes have thereafter been broken, even when some kind of proofs existed.
 The simple fact that a cryptographic algorithm withstood cryptanalytic attacks for several years has often been considered as a kind of validation procedure, but some schemes take a long time before being broken.
-An example is the Chor-Rivest cryptosystem [21, 48], based on the knapsack problem, which took more than 10 years to be totally broken [86], whereas before this attack it was believed to be strongly secure.
+An example is the Chor-Rivest cryptosystem [22, 46], based on the knapsack problem, which took more than 10 years to be totally broken [80], whereas before this attack it was believed to be strongly secure.
 As a consequence, the lack of attacks at some time should never be considered as a security validation of the proposal.